LarsBodewig/Mimic/README.md

 }
 ```

-`MyTestClass` has two fields, one public and one private.
-This is the generated mimic with getter and setter methods for both fields:
+`MyTestClass` has two fields, one public and one private.<br>
+This is the generated Mimic with getter and setter methods for both fields:

 ```java
 public class MyTestClassMimic {